graal-types/graal-types/README.md

 ## Declaration Files

+The declaration files within the `types` folder are purely type definitions with documentation.
 To learn more about declaration files, see [TypeScript handbook](https://www.typescriptlang.org/docs/handbook/declaration-files/introduction.html).

 You can install by doing one of the following (via npm/yarn):